anshumaanshankar/aws-dev/2. AWS Fundamentals/AWS fundamentals.md

 ## VPC (Tres important)
 - A VPC is made in one region for an AWS account.
 They are regionally resilient.
 - **In a region, we can have 1 default VPC that comes preconfigured.
 We can have many custom VPCs, which we build end-end.**
-- Every VPC is allocated a range of IP addresses (VPC CIDR).
+- Every VPC is allocated a range of IP addresses (VPC CIDR - Classless Inter Domain Routing).
 Any communication with the VPC happens via the CIDR.
 Outgoing connections originate from the CIDR.
 - Custom VPCs can have many CIDRs, but the default has only one and its always 172.31.0.0/16.
 Each subnet of a VPC is in one AZ of the region and each use a part of the CIDR range.
 Image below shows a region with 3 AZs, each having a range of IPs from the CIDR range.

 ![alt text](<Screenshot 2024-05-17 at 2.47.06 PM.png>)

 - **Summary of Default VPCs** :
     - One per region, can be removed and recreated
-    - Default VPC CIDR is 172.31.0.0/16
+    - Default VPC CIDR is <ins>**172.31.0.0/16**</ins>
     - Each AZ gets a /20 subnet of the VPC
     - It comes with an internet gateway, security group and NACL
     - anything deployed in a subnet has a public IPv4 address